tonyram19/movieTic/README.md

 • Sucessful completing a product purchase from the app i.e Success/ Fail message after completing the transaction

+• Store the settings for the user (eg. name, email, address, phone number) in the backend module

+• Display historical transactions that the user has done by loading it from the server a history of simulated bookings tagged to this user profile

 #####What you are encouraged to use
 1. Django
 2. ReactJS / AngularJS